obscure-com/ti_touchdb/mobile/ios/documentation/index.md

 Synchronous call to get all of the results of querying the associated view.
 Returns a [`query enumerator`](#query enumerator) object.

-**rowsIfChanged**()

-Synchronous call to get the results of querying the associated view.
-Returns a [`query enumerator`](#query enumerator) object containing the rows that were changed after the last time the view was evaluated.

 <a name="query enumerator"/>
 ## Query Enumerator